 Fans of Howard Stern have been waiting almost 25 years for the release of his third book.
 That wait is almost over as his new book, Howard Stern Comes Again, arrives in bookstores this May!
 Fans can order now.
-Amazon (and other outlets) haa a pre-order option for the hard cover and ebook editions.
-Hopefully an audio edition is announced, too.
+Amazon (and other outlets) has an order option for the hard cover and Kindle edition.
+Hopefully an audio edition will be announced, soon.

 Simon & Schuster is publishing the 560-page book on May 14, 2019, with Howard doing a promotional book tour to go along with the release.
 Stern allegedly highlights both his personal growth over the years (divorce, marriage, etc.) and his amazing celebrity interviews from the Stern Show studio at SiriusXM.
 The book is also rumored to discuss Artie Lange and Donald Trump.

 Two years after his first book, Howard's second book Miss America was published.
 The front cover features Stern in drag, with the rest of the Stern Show staff on the inside cover dressed similarly.
 Miss America's 482 pages of hilarity was once the fastest-selling title in ReganBooks history.

 Howard Stern's first book, Private Parts, was once the fastest selling autobiography of all time.
 Published in 1993, the book details Stern's upbringing and early career.
 The book was later turned into a very successful motion picture staring Howard himself.
 This book is laugh out loud, piss-your-pants funny!